 23rd Oxford Uni x2 Uni Balls the same evening w.Spencer Davis Group

-Audiences were shocked by Steeleye who came on dressed in Cassocks with tall hats and ribbons, singing 'Lyke Wake Dirge' which is a lamentation at a vigil of a deceased person before they are buried.
-The shows were very visual with dancing and a dramatic light show, which tied in well with the 'Passion Play' which Tull were touring with as well.
-As an English folk band playing to an American Rock audience, they made an impressive impact.
+Audiences were shocked by Steeleye who came on dressed in Cassocks, tall hats and blue ribbons covering their faces (all made by Maddy).
+They were also floor lit from below and so cast huge shadows.
+Dressed like this they came on stage singing 'Lyke Wake Dirge' which is a brooding lamentation at a vigil of a deceased person before they are buried.
+It created an image that grabbed the crowds attention from the start.
+The shows were very visual with Maddy dancing, Peter doing somersaults and a dramatic light show, which tied in well with the 'Passion Play' which Tull were touring with.
+As an English folk band playing to an American Rock audience, they made an impressive impact, often comments are made that it was this tour that got the band so many lifetime American fans.
 The bands got on well and Ian Anderson worked on the next Steeleye album.

 4th Municipal Auditorium, Kansas City, MO